ASC 606 Software for Manufacturing: A Simple Guide

 Following these five steps is non-negotiable for compliance, but it also gives you a truer picture of your company's financial health.
 It helps you understand your performance, make smarter strategic decisions, and sail through audits with confidence.
 While the steps seem simple on the surface, the details can get complicated, especially when you’re dealing with complex contracts.
 Let’s walk through each step so you know exactly what to expect.
 For more deep dives into financial topics, you can always find fresh insights on the HubiFi blog.

-Step 1: Identify Your Customer Contracts
+Step 1: How to Identify Customer Contracts

 First things first, you need a contract.
 This is the foundation of the entire process.
 A contract isn't just a formal document with signatures; it can be a verbal agreement or even an implied one based on standard business practices.
 The key is that it creates enforceable rights and obligations.
 According to a guide from Stripe, you must "ensure there is a clear agreement with the customer that outlines the rights and obligations of both parties."